Moesif/moesifapi-nodejs/README.md

 See `test/ApiControllerTest.js` for more usage examples.

-The following examples demonstrate the basid operations using this library.
+The following examples demonstrate the basic operations using this library.
 In these examples, replace _`YOUR_COLLECTOR_APPLICATION_ID`_ with your [Moesif Application ID](#get-your-moesif-application-id)

 ### Create a single API event